Introduction to MySQL Client

 use nameOfYourDB;

-where nameOfYourDB is the name of the database you wish to connect to and use.
-In case, you are not aware of the databases present in your database server, you can make the use of SHOW DATABASES command to list out all the databases present in your MySQL database server.
+where nameOfYourDB is the database name you wish to connect to and use.
+If you are unaware of the databases in your database server, you can use the SHOW DATABASES command to list all the databases in your MySQL database server.

 Using the database and firing queries

-If you are known with MySQL queries, you can begin to fire the queries on your database and perform whatever operations you wish to perform on your database by firing or executing the MySQL queries.
-Make sure that you specify semicolon at the end of each query you are firing on the database.
+If you have knowledge of MySQL queries, you can start executing queries on your database to perform various operations.
+You can use MySQL queries to interact with the database and manipulate data according to your requirements.
+Ensure you specify a semicolon at the end of each query you are firing on the database.

 Exiting the MySQL client program